 Herman Goodden is playwright, blogger, and former columnist for the London Free Press, and author of his most recent book, Speakable Acts: Six Plays.

 I have known Salim Mansur for many years, and have found him to be a passionate Canadian, a dedicated professor, loved and admired by all of his students, a deep thinker who understands the basic underpinnings of our society and what it will take to make our country thrive.
 As an author, Salim Mansur has detailed his concerns about multiculturalism and its devastating undermining of our country.
 As a speaker for the Speakers Action Group, he has been a consistent voice educating our community about the basic needs of our democracy and advising on critical issues which must be discussed.

-I believe that Salim would make a profound contribution to the Conservative Party of Canada with his depth of knowledge on political science, on the Middle East, on what is needed to help re-orient our country, Canada, to help stabilize and set down guidelines for success.
+I believe that Salim would make a profound contribution with his depth of knowledge on political science, on the Middle East, on what is needed to help re-orient our country, Canada, to help stabilize and set down guidelines for success.

 Shirley Ann Haber is the founder and president of The Speakers Action Group in Toronto.

 The news that Professor Salim Mansur was going to run for political office brought an immediate smile: "Hurrah!
 There is hope!"
 Over our darkened, and dispirited political landscape we would soon see a bright light and feel a fresh breeze - just what Canada so greatly needs in this time of impoverished ideas and stale remedies.
 As a distinguished scholar and writer who came to Canada primed with the very beliefs and ideals that made Canada a great nation, but which too many citizens now take for granted, Salim is uniquely positioned to remind us all of our foundation in political democracy, freedom, family, free enterprise, and the rule of law.